cbarth15/lhs/game1/README.txt

 Soldier::move:
 	This algorithm is ran for each soldier currently alive (Field::move calls this function for each soldier).
-The algorithm begins by creating a vector containing all possible moves for the current soldier (a move is considered to be possible if it is between the current position of the solider - the speed of the solider and the current position + the speed).
+It takes moves based on how likely a soldier will survive when going to that position.The algorithm begins by creating a vector containing all possible moves for the current soldier (a move is considered to be possible if it is between the current position of the solider - speed of the solider and the current position + the speed).
+This creates a circle of all possible moves.
 	For each position in the vector of all possible moves, a temporary number p is created to contain: